larsxschneider/ShowInGitHub/README.md

 2. Build it in Xcode.

-3. `ShowInGitHub.xcplugin` should appear in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`
+3. `ShowInGitHub.xcplugin` should appear in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.

-3. Restart Xcode
+3. Restart Xcode.

+4. Click on any line in a GitHub project and choose "GitHub" --> "Show in GitHub" in the main menu.

 ## Contact